dj-betts/Capstone2/README.md

 - currently len(feature_names) = 219112 (len(feature_names) = 235420 if strip_accents='ascii'
 - **think about what it would do to limit the bag of words?
+- **high demensionality
+- ** feature engineering - two ways. mathematically  & domain knowledge-ically.
+* mathematically
+* domain knowledge-ically

 - need better visuals of data. word legnths. common words. word cloud?... heatmap of geni importance plot?

 - depending on genie importance plot add stop words. work more w/ the vectorizer.

+### Blocks:
+- my github is a mess. do i need to look into gitignore?
+- organizaing workflow
+- how do i keep my models/vectorizers straight? what is random state?
+-